Dzuuu-mc/login-form/README.md

 # Login From With nodejs & express

 <p>
-before running this code make sure you have installed nodejs and npm, after you install nodejs and npm run the command on your vscode terminal
+before running this code make sure you have installed mysql, nodejs, and npm, then connect the database from your mysql to the app.js file.
+After that you can run the command on your vscode terminal

-`npm i`<br>to install the required packages
+`npm install`<br>to install the required packages

 and to run the code run this command<br>
 `npm start`<br>